 Project Pages: Features 1 - 3 work samples with a 250 Description and a 100 word Biography, Social and Artist Website Links.
 Published on a magazine / blog template which may be easily shared across social media (page URLs retrieve a gorgeous illustrated summary tile).

 How can I make my application the best it can be?

 Firstly, high quality images go a long way in communicating your message and professionalism, and are required for publication.
 For 2D works, consider submitting an installation shot or details of tacking edges or paint textures to showcase your technical abilities and let us know how your art activates surrounding space.
-All images should be well-focused, color corrected, and be 72-300 dpi and 1000-3000 pixels in size.
+All images should be well-focused, color corrected, and be a minimum of 1500 pixels on the shortest side.
 It is highly recommended that images not be cropped to the painting edge, and allow a modest border around the object showing blank wall or exhibition space.
 Secondly, make sure your statement clearly communicates your perspective as a creator, and that ideas discussed relate to the visual experience of your art.
 Finally, maximize your competitiveness by drafting statements and bios that take advantage of the full word counts.
 As an academic publication, we are more likely to award fellowships to artists with a passion for words, language, and ideas.

 What is an "emerging" or "mid-career" artist?